10 Tips for Taking a Cruise to Tonga & the South Pacific(c) Pixabay

 Tonga and South Pacific Cruise Tips

-1. Look for Cruises Departing from Australia, New Zealand and Tahiti
+1. Look for Cruises Departing from New Zealand and Tahiti

-Speaking of ports of call, Tonga has two cruise ship ports, one in Nuku’alofa on the main island of Tongatapu and one in Neiafu in the island group of Vava’u.
+Tonga has two main cruise ship ports, one in Nuku’alofa on the main island of Tongatapu and one in Neiafu in the island group of Vava’u.
 Tongatapu is where you’ll find most of Tonga’s iconic land attractions like the Ha’amonga ‘a Maui (Stonehenge of the South Pacific), royal sights, as well as water activities like whale swimming.
-Vava’u is more about the water activities, also including whale swimming, island boat tours, scuba diving and more.
+Vava’u is more about water activities, also including whale swimming, island boat tours, scuba diving and more.
 Learn more about each destination in The Complete Guide to Nuku’alofa and The Complete Guide to Vava’u.

 10 Tips for Taking a Cruise to Tonga & the South Pacific(c) Tonga Ministry of Tourism

 While booking shore excursions through your cruise ship is an easy go-to, know that you could be spending up to 300% of the original tour price!
 To save money, and perhaps have a larger offering of activities to choose from, we recommend booking shore excursions in Tonga independently.
-On Tongatapu, this is certainly easy with tours being on Viator, Tripadvisor and many tour operators have websites and contact details for booking – see some shore excursions for Tongatapu listed here.
-Vava’u is a little less developed in this way, but we list some of the tours you can contact in 5 Best Guided Tours of Vava’u and 10 Must-Dos in Vava’u.
+On Tongatapu, this is certainly easy with tours being on Viator and many tour operators have websites, Facebook Pages and contact details for booking – see the 10 Best Shore Excursions in Tonga and How to Book Tours in Tonga for more tips.
+Vava’u is a little less developed in this way, but we list some of the tours you can contact in the 5 Best Guided Tours of Vava’u and 50 Best Things to Do in Vava’u.

 Like anywhere in the South Pacific, there’s almost always an opportunity to snorkel and/or swim on a tour of Tonga.
 While whale swimming tours, snorkelling tours and scuba diving excursions have snorkelling gear for you to borrow, it’s best to have your own snorkelling gear for other types of tours.
 As for swimming, tours in Tonga will often take you to glorious beaches or even caves with pools, so you don’t want to miss out on a refreshing dip!